 Water vapor, water in its invisible gaseous state, can be made to condense into the form of small cloud droplets.
 By adding particles such as the smoke enhances the process of water condensation and by squeezing the bottle causes the air pressure to drop.
 This creates a cloud!

-Put a small amount of water in the pixie cup.
+- Put a small amount of water in the paper cup.

-Put the pixie cup in a baggy and close the baggy.
+- Put the paper cup in a baggie and close the baggie.

-Tape the baggy with the cup of water inside of it to a window that the sun comes in.
+- Tape the baggie with the cup of water inside of it to a window that the sun comes in.